CELL PHONE POLICY

-The Policy was designed in accordance with the New Yok City Department of Education's Chancellor’s Regulation A-413 USE OF CELL PHONES AND OTHER ELECTRONIC DEVICES IN SCHOOLS.
+The policy was designed in accordance with the NYC DOE's Chancellor’s Regulation A-413 USE OF CELL PHONES AND OTHER ELECTRONIC DEVICES IN SCHOOLS.
 All STAR Academy Students must adhere to the conditions and term set forward in this policy.

 Technology Usage Policy:

-Parents and legal guardians are responsible for understanding Chancellor Regulation A-832, available at
+Parents and legal guardians are responsible for understanding Chancellor Regulation A-832, available here.

 STAR Academy is not responsible for lost, damaged, or stolen property.
 When you send your child to school with technology, please be advised that STAR Academy will not be held liable for investigation or replacement.